danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 [link](https://pitchfork.com/features/cover-story/reader/daft-punk/)

-Ryan Dombal's Daft Punk interview for Pitchfork that came out in May 2013 is riddled with descriptions of the interviewees affluance.
+Ryan Dombal's Daft Punk interview for Pitchfork that came out in May 2013 is riddled with descriptions of the interviewees affluence.
 We are told a story of success through appearances.
-I imagine the article had the opposite of the intentended effect on me.
+I imagine the article had the opposite of the intended effect on me.
 I love the idea of democratising the means of production.

 Take your fingers right up to your ears.
 As close as you can get them without touching your ears.
 Now rub your fingers together ever so gently.
 You can hear that can't you.
-Now imagine trying to hear such a faint sound across from a concert hall or even just a a stage.
+Now imagine trying to hear such a faint sound across from a concert hall or even just a stage.
 You would not be able to.
 Now image an orchestra.
 Something close to a hundred people.
-They wouldn't be able to fit there with all of their instruments in that close proximity where you heard that faint sound of your fingers rubbung together just now.
+They wouldn't be able to fit there with all of their instruments in that close proximity where you heard that faint sound of your fingers rubbing together just now.
 Right there is where I put the microphone.
 Each time, as close as I can get it.
-For each instrument and somtimes even changing the placement to optimize fully for a particular articulation.
+For each instrument and sometimes even changing the placement to optimize fully for a particular articulation.

 # Rooms

 (Ties into place.
-The absurdity and poetic nature of imagining beleiveing that a photograph can steal a soul) I've come to understand that my fascination for room tones is connected to my confusion about my class identity.
+The absurdity and poetic nature of imagining believing that a photograph can steal a soul) I've come to understand that my fascination for room tones is connected to my confusion about my class identity.
 Mimer first.
 I didn't realize it at the time.
 And then later, The Machine Hall in Ställberg.